plexinc/papr/docs/api/schema.md

 While the default `_id` property is added with an `ObjectId` type, its type can be customized into a `string` or a `number`.

-The defaults defined in the `options` are exported as a result type (the second value in the return tuple).
+The options are exported as a result type (the second value in the return tuple).

 **Parameters:**